A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics: for Continuous-Time Dynamics

-The RSC is designed with a heuristic approach, since it does not affect safety of the system.
-To prevent frequent switching between the NC and BC, we design the RSC to hold if the FSC is likely to remain false for at least $m$ time steps, with $m>1$.
+We design the RSC to hold if the FSC is likely to remain false for at least $m$ time steps, with $m>1$.
 The RSC, like the FSC, is the disjunction of two conditions.
 The first condition is $h(x) \ge m \eta |\dot{h}(x)|$, since $h$ is likely to remain non-negative for at least $m$ time steps if its current value is at least that duration times its rate of change.
 The second condition ensures that the state will remain admissible for $m$ time steps.
 In particular, we take:

 where the $m$-times-restricted admissible region is:

 where vectors $\mu_{\rm dec}$ and $\mu_{\rm inc}$ are defined in the same way as $\mu_{\rm dec}(u)$ and $\mu_{\rm inc}(u)$ in Eqs.~\ref{eqn:muOpt} and~\ref{eqn:mu1} except with optimization over all control actions $u$. \fullonly{An RSC that guarantees absence of forward switches for at least $m$ time steps can be designed by using the maximum of $\dot h(x)$ over the admissible region; however, this conservative approach might leave the BC in control longer than desired.}